What Is Motivation?

 Like pretty much anything else in your life, motivation begins in the mind.
 It is hard to think of ANYTHING you don’t need motivation for.

-You need motivation for weight loss, for excelling in your career, for maintaining harmonious healthy relationships.
+You need motivation for weight loss, for excelling in your career, and for maintaining harmonious healthy relationships.
 Your personal, professional and spiritual development depends on it -- and your life purpose won’t be fulfilled without it.

 I call it motivation impulse.